 Having said that – for a once in a while treat it is a very special restaurant and the views out over the grounds and the infinity pool are spectacular – one to visit to say you’ve done it but definitely not an everyday occurrence!

-- SandBanks – One of the many restaurants down at the Praca in Vale do Lobo, this one is my favourite.
+SandBanks is one of the many restaurants down at the Praça in Vale do Lobo and it just happens to be my favourite one there.
 Similar food to all of the other beach restaurants, it does plenty of grilled fish, chicken peri-peri, burgers, wraps, salads etc and the food is always good.
 The service is always great and they’re very family friendly and as you can see from the picture – my little godson loves it there!

 And some I’m yet to try but come with good reviews…

 Started a year ago by the same guys that own Marias, I’ve only heard good things about this place.
 We always tend to go to Marufos for our Chicken Peri-Peri and after 30 years of going there, we’re obviously reluctant to change (or just too sentimental!)
 Apparently the sides and salads are much better here, very creative and full of superfoods and healthy options it’s definitely one I’m going to have to try!